dhis2-metadata/TB-AGG-Tuberculosis/docs/tb_agg_no-design.md

 ![Cases by age and sex](resources/images/TB_NOTIF_Q_002.png)

-This section/table has been configured as a single data element (“New episode of TB by age and sex”), with an “age and sex” category combination in order to allow the maximum flexibility in the analysis tools.
-In version 2.0.0, child, adolescent, and young adult age groups are further disaggregated into the **5-9, 10-14, 15-19, 20-24 age groups** in line with the general surveillance guidance, and recognizing the differences in risk factors among the adolescent and young adult age groups.
+This section/table has been configured as a single data element (“New episode of TB by age and sex”), with an “age and sex” category combination to allow maximum flexibility in the analysis tools.
+In version 2.0.0, child, adolescent, and young adult age groups are further disaggregated into the **5-9, 10-14, 15-19, and 20-24 age groups** in line with the general surveillance guidance, and recognizing the differences in risk factors among the adolescent and young adult age groups.

 A Validation Rule (**“TB - New episodes TB vs age/sex”**, UID: sms4F5mp9T1) was set up to ensure that the number of cases reported in the first section (Cases by previous treatment history) is the same as the one reported in this table.
 The rule does not prevent the user from saving or entering numbers that are different from the corresponding reported cases by treatment history, though any discrepancy should be explained and justified.